davidlacho/LaunchData/README.md

 -   Clone this repository
     `git clone https://github.com/fiveache/LaunchData.git`
--   In the root directory, run `npm start`.
+-   In the root directory of this project, run `npm start`.
 It will install all necessary node modules for the client side.
 -   Preview the project at <http://localhost:5000/>.

 ### API